-The program can automatically detect the most known image types (JPG, PNG, GIF, BMP, ICO) in BLOB fields of a source database and export them, for example, to HTML or XLSX formats.
-It can also convert image format on the fly.
+The application can automatically detect the most known image types (JPG, PNG, GIF, BMP, ICO) in BLOB fields of a source database and export them, for example, to HTML or XLSX formats.
+It can also convert the image format on the fly.

 Using HTML template allows producing highly customizable output, therefore target HTML file can be used directly in frontend without any further tuning.

-When exporting a current dataset to HTML, Excel (XLSX), PDF, or RTF, it is possible to preserve current formatting (font and background) of the table columns.
+When exporting the current dataset to HTML, Excel (XLSX), PDF, or RTF, it is possible to preserve current formatting (font and background) of the table columns.

-Exporting database reports to Excel or HTML gives you absolutely different experience.
-In reports, you can design an unique layout, and then export it almost as is to HTML or XLSX formats.
+Exporting database reports to Excel, PDF or HTML gives you absolutely different experience.
+In reports, you can design an unique layout, and then export it almost as is to these destination formats.